-In addition to growing our own natural dye herbs on the farm we have a small herd of beautiful alpacas.
+In addition to growing our own natural dye herbs we have a small herd of beautiful alpacas.
 Alpaca fibre is prized for its softness and warmth and it is well known for its fineness, lightweight and lustre.

 Alpacas fleeces come in 22 natural shades ranging from black to silver, rose grey to white.
-From mahogany brown to light fawn and champagne.
+From mahogany brown to light fawn.

 Alpaca fibre contains no lanolin making it hypoallergenic and will not irritate the skin as wool does for some people.

-As our herd is called Bright Alpacas, I decided several years ago – after their first shearing, to dye some of their lovely fleeces – using only natural dyes.......the results were amazing!
+As our herd was called Bright Alpacas, I decided several years ago – after their first shearing, to dye some of their lovely fleeces – using only natural dyes.......the results were amazing!